Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Experimental Setup

 \subsection{Task setup}

 We evaluate Crystalite in two settings: \textit{de novo} generation (DNG) and crystal structure prediction (CSP).
 In the DNG setting, the model generates atom types, fractional coordinates, and lattice parameters jointly from noise.
 In the CSP setting, the atomic composition is provided as input, and the model predicts only the crystal geometry, i.e.\ the fractional coordinates and lattice.
-Operationally, this is implemented by fixing the chemically structured atom tokens to the known composition and masking the type loss during training and sampling.
+Operationally, this is implemented by fixing the atom-type features to the known composition and masking the type loss during training and sampling.

-\paragraph{Model settings.} Unless otherwise noted, all experiments use the same base Crystalite configuration across datasets and across both \textit{de novo} generation and crystal structure prediction.
-The model has approximately \(6.7\times 10^7\) trainable parameters and consists of a \(14\)-layer Transformer with width \(d=512\) and \(16\) attention heads, using PCA-compressed Subatomic Tokenization with token dimension \(d_H=16\).
-GEM is enabled throughout.
-We train in \texttt{bfloat16} and maintain an exponential moving average (EMA) of the parameters; all reported sampling and evaluation results use the EMA weights.
-Unless noted otherwise, we also use the same EDM sampling setup across benchmarks, including \(150\) sampling steps and the same channel-wise anti-annealing settings.
-The only task-specific difference is that in CSP the composition is held fixed, as described above.
-Full architectural, training, and sampling details are provided in Appendix~\ref{apdx:architecture}, Appendix~\ref{apdx:edm}, and Table~\ref{tab:crystalite_base_config}.
+\paragraph{Model settings.} We use the same Crystalite model family for DNG and CSP, but the reported experiments use task-specific configurations.
+The DNG model uses a \(14\)-layer Transformer with width \(d=512\) and PCA-compressed Subatomic Tokenization, while the CSP models use the same depth with a wider \(d=1024\) Transformer and fixed atomic-number type features.
+The Alex-MP-20 CSP experiment uses the same model configuration as MP-20, changing only the dataset.
+All main configurations use \(16\) attention heads, \texttt{bfloat16} training, EMA weights for sampling and evaluation, and GEM, with task- and dataset-specific distance- and edge-bias settings.
+Full architectural, training, and sampling hyperparameters are provided in Table~\ref{tab:crystalite_base_config}; additional EDM details are provided in Appendix~\ref{apdx:edm}.

 \paragraph{Sampling speed benchmarking.} For a fair comparison of sampling speed, we measure the wall-clock time required to generate 1,000 crystals on a single NVIDIA H100 GPU.
 For each model, we use the largest sampling batch size that fits in memory, so that each method is evaluated at its highest feasible throughput.
 Unless otherwise noted, the reported timing corresponds to the standard inference setting used for cross-model comparison.
-For Crystalite, we additionally report a second timing, marked with $^{\dag}$ in Table~\ref{tab:gen_quality}, obtained with FlashAttention and bfloat16 inference.
+For Crystalite, we additionally report a second timing, marked with $^{\dag}$ in Table~\ref{tab:gen_quality}, obtained with optimized bfloat16 inference.
 We regard the primary timing as the main comparison across methods, and the daggered number as a reference for the throughput attainable by Crystalite under an optimized implementation.